Involving Families and Advocates in Person-Centred Care: Co-Production That Builds Trust

 Families can be powerful enablement partners when coached well:

-• Teach them the same prompt scripts staff use (“What’s the first step?” rather than doing it for the person).
+• Share the same prompt scripts staff use (“What’s the first step?” rather than doing it for the person).

-• Give them the visual schedule/goal cards so practice stays consistent.
+• Provide the same visual schedule/goal cards so practice stays consistent across settings.

 • Agree what “help” means — and when to step back so confidence grows.